 Effective January 1, 2016, Novant Health and The Rector and Visitors of the University of Virginia on behalf of its Medical Center ("UVAMC") entered into an integration and joint operating agreement (the "Integration Agreement").
 The Integration Agreement provides for the creation of a regional healthcare alliance through the creation of a new not-for-profit corporation, Novant Health UVA Health System.
 Novant Health and UVAMC are the sole members of Novant Health UVA Health System.
 Novant Health agreed to exchange its sole membership in Prince William Health System for a 60% membership interest in Novant Health UVA Health System.
-UVAMC agreed to exchange its sole membership in Culpeper Memorial Hospital for a 40% membership interest in Novant Health UVA Health System.
+UVAMC agreed to exchange its sole membership interest in Novant Health UVA Health System.
+Novant Health System.
+Novant Health UVA Health System.
+UVAMC agreed to exchange its sole membership interest in Novant Health UVA Health System.
+UVAMC agreed to exchange its sole membership interest in Novant Health UVA Health System.